Exabyte-io/documentation/docs/collaboration/organizations/teams.md

 # Team Entities

 Entities of all possible [types](/entities-general/overview.md) can be assigned, or added, to a Team and all of its members under a common set of [permissions](/entities-general/permissions.md).
-To do so, the Owner or Administrator of the parent Organization, who have the appropriate rights to perform such an action, should follow the instructions included [in this page](../actions/team/add-remove-entity.md).
+To do so, the Owner or Administrators of the parent Organization, who have the appropriate rights to perform such an action, should follow the instructions included [in this page](../actions/team/add-remove-entity.md).

 # Team Actions